jack-driscoll/jack-driscoll.github.io/_posts/2025-07-05-github-pages-diy.md

 ## Closing Notes {#why-this}

 This ended up being way longer than I intended, but I wanted it to be a thorough introductory guide to making manual changes to your site without breaking things.
 Hopefully it was helpful to you.
 If you have any questions, don't hesitate to [contact me](https://jackd.ethertech.org/about.html#contact) with questions, requests, job offers, whatever!
 As I continue to modify my site and play with github pages, I'll keep updating this page.
 My pages all have permalinks, so it'll be in the same place today, tomorrow and for the forseeable future.
+I think there's enough here to give you the information you need to (with a little help from google and AI and maybe a good book) *do anything with GitHub Pages* that includes presenting information.  **You can't make dynamic websites on GH Pages** so no interactivity; if you're storing and sharing information, though, this is all you need.

 This page took me **12.13 hours to make** — including research, experimentation, debugging, and documentation.
 At my usual rate of $42/hour, that’s over $500 worth of work.